JamesABaker/Protein_sequence_to_output_box/readme.md

  6. Click "*calculate*" and check output.

- 7. Jump to "`<!--HTML layout-->`" in index.html to edit the web server text.
+ Jump to "`<!--HTML layout-->`" in index.html to edit the web server text and style.

-# About
-## Why CoffeeScript?
-`javascript` is an excellent client-end language for light tasks. `CoffeeScript` is a way of writing this without getting a headache.

-### Pros
- - Simple syntax and writing or editing is quick.
- - Easy to contribute to should more people get involved.
- - Quick for light tasks.
- - No real need for downtime - there are no server-side caches or file clogs to deal with.
- - No issues with multi user access.
- - Code is openly readable.

-### Cons

- - Gets slow on longer scripts.
- - Relies on client computer specifications.
- - `javascript` is notoriously difficult to debug.
- - Code is openly readable.